-Looking more broadly at women in management - a category Workforce profile which includes leadership as well as other key leader roles For FY21, the proportion of men and women on the Board, in Senior including Coles Liquor store managers, Coles Express site Executive positions (being members of the Executive Leadership managers, Coles Supermarket department managers, Coles Team and team members who are in the position of General Services area managers and team leaders and people leaders Manager) and across the workforce generally are set out below: in the distribution centres - the percentage increased from 43.3% in FY20 to 43.8% in FY21.
+Looking more broadly at women in management - a category which includes leadership as well as other key leader roles including Coles Liquor store managers, Coles Express site managers, Coles Supermarket department managers, Coles Services area managers and team leaders and people leaders in the distribution centres - the percentage increased from 43.8% in FY21 to 45.1% in FY22.

-Across all roles, women represent 50.5% of team members.
+Across all roles, women represent 50.0% of team members.